Josan88/Smart-Grid-Integrated-Electric-Vehicle-Charging-System/README.md

 The script will automatically:
 - ✅ Check Python version compatibility (3.9+)
 - ✅ Install required dependencies from `requirements.txt`
-- ✅ Start the Flask application
+- ✅ Start the Flask application with automatic simulation
 - ✅ Open your browser to the dashboard (single tab)

 #### Method 2: Manual Setup